 How much it costs

 How to Prepare

 Add 1 sachet of starter to the pasteurized whole milk at 28-30°C (82°F-86°F but not exceed 113F) add 1 sachet of the starter solution stir and incubate at this temperature for 6-8 hours to produce thick and creamy one of the yogurt products.
 The actual time is vary, so please be ready to wait even longer.
-The most important to incubate a jar with milk from the beginning to the end of the process.
+The most important is to keep a jar with milk incubated from the beginning to the end of the process.
 During the winter time the hydronic radiators can be a sufficient source of heat or the jar can be incubated in the regular stove's oven with its light turning on.
 Having a special incubation equipment is beneficial.
-When the product is ready to consume.
-Yogurt should not be frozen but simply kept refrigerated at all times.
+When the product is ready to consume it should be kept refrigerated at all times.
 The unopened Yogurt starter sachets may be stored in the refrigerator from 32 F to 43F up to the expiration date.
 However, there is no information how to use just a part of the sachet to the point to get less than one gallon of yogurt as well as how long an opened sachet can be stored.
 If you want, please, experiment at your own risk.